pratinav/2048/README.md

 A text-based C++ clone of the popular game [2048](http://gabrielecirulli.github.io/2048/), originally by [Gabriele Cirulli](https://gabrielecirulli.com).

+## Download and Installation

+- Download the code

+- Run `make` to compile the source code

+- Run `./2048` to run the executable

 ## How To Play

 - 'up' or 'u' to move the tiles up